MihirMishra23/LLM-Collectives-Profiler/README.md

    pip install -e .
    pip install -r requirements.txt
    ```
-3. Download the model weights:
+3. Download the model weights (make sure you aren't sshed into a node for this step):
    ```
    python scripts/download_hf_assets.py --repo_id meta-llama/Llama-3.1-8B --assets tokenizer --hf_token <your token>
    ```

 ## Training
+The only parameters to change in the toml files are `data_parallel_shard_degree` and `tensor_parallel_degree`.
 ### Single Node Training
 Run
 ```